Step 4: Full View

 Should Engineer A allow his professional philosophy of openness and transparency to guide disclosure of the inspection report to all transaction parties, or must he subordinate that philosophy to the client's proprietary right to control distribution of the commissioned report?

-Subordinate Openness to Client Confidentiality Board's choice Recognize that the professional value of openness and transparency, while legitimate in engineer-to-public and engineer-to-profession contexts, does not override the client's proprietary right to control distribution of a commissioned report, and withhold the report from the real estate firm absent client consent.
+O1 Recognize that the professional value of openness and transparency, while legitimate in engineer-to-public and engineer-to-profession contexts, does not override the client's proprietary right to control distribution of a commissioned report, and withhold the report from the real estate firm absent client consent.
+Board's choice

 The Code's openness and honesty provisions are directed primarily at the engineer's obligations to the public and to the profession, they do not authorize the engineer to override a client's proprietary interest in a commissioned document by sharing it with parties the client has not authorized.
 In a private inspection engagement with no public safety dimension, the client's right to control disclosure is the governing obligation, not merely one value to be weighed against transparency.
 Client loyalty functions as a side-constraint that forecloses certain disclosures regardless of the engineer's subjective rationale.